 Are these trips doing more harm than good?

-“To us it’s a grave site – why disturb it any further?” he said.
-“One couple went down and got married at the site.
+The president of the Titanic Historical Society, Edward Kamuda, explained why treating it as a tourist destination is harmful, saying, “To us it’s a grave site – why disturb it any further?
+One couple went down and got married at the site.
 There will be cruise ships going out there for the anniversary and drinking champagne and that sort of thing…

-Titanic was discovered 73 years later
+RMS Titanic was discovered 73 years later

-Initially, researchers hoped to raise the entire wreckage out of the water to conserve and display but they soon realized the rusted and broken hull was fragile to be moved.
-Instead, several parts of the Titanic would be removed from her resting place over the years.
+Initially, researchers hoped to raise the entire wreck out of the water to conserve and display it, but they soon realized the rusted and broken hull was too fragile to be moved.
+Instead, several parts would be removed from their resting place over the years.

-In 1996, Titanic Inc. attempted to remove a piece of the ship’s hull weighing over 11 tons from the ocean floor using rubber bags filled with diesel fuel that would float the piece to the surface.
-Bad weather forced them to ditch the rescue effort, but two years later the artifact – referred to as “the big piece” – was successfully pulled from the ocean and put on display in a traveling Titanic exhibit (it is now on display at the Titanic exhibit in Las Vegas’ Luxor Hotel).
+In 1996, Titanic Inc. attempted to remove a piece of the ship’s hull, weighing over 11 tons, from the ocean floor using rubber bags filled with diesel fuel that would float the piece to the surface.
+Bad weather forced them to ditch the effort, but two years later the artifact – referred to as “the big piece” – was successfully pulled from the ocean and put on display in a traveling Titanic exhibit (it is now on display at the Titanic exhibit in Las Vegas’ Luxor Hotel).

 Replicas set to open soon

-The Titanic II in Australia has been delayed for six years but is expected to launch from Southhampton, England in 2022.
+The Titanic II in Australia has been delayed for six years, but is expected to launch from Southhampton, England in 2022.
 The replica ship cost a whopping $500 million dollars to build – that’s $300 million more than the original Titanic in comparison.

 The second Titanic replica is being built 1,000 miles inland in China using the original blueprints to ensure the ship is as close to the original as possible.
 Unlike Australia’s Titanic II, this one will remain inland at a resort.
-The proposed replicas could help to preserve the original Titanic by providing fans with the chance to see the famed ship without disturbing the fragile wreckage.
+The proposed replicas could help to preserve the original Titanic by providing fans with the chance to see the famed ship without disturbing the fragile wreck.